OnChainDen/mls-contracts/README.md

 The smart contracts are upgradable according to the [ERC-2535 Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535) by Nick Mudgen.

+Onchain Custody's implementation of the ERC-2535 Diamond Standard is based on Nick Mudgen's [diamond-3-hardhat](https://github.com/mudgen/diamond-3-hardhat) reference implementation, with some notable changes:

+1. **Facet cuts must be whitelisted.**

+    In order to "cut the diamond", the facet cuts (facet addresses and selectors) must be whitelisted by a separate and global whitelist.

+    This is to negate attacks where users might be tricked into signing malicious payloads that cut the diamond in n efarious ways.

+    The whitelist is implemented by `src/diamond/FacetCutsWhitelist.sol`.
+It is referenced by `src/diamond/libraries/LibDiamond.sol` in the function `enforceFacetsAreWhitelisted`.

+2. **Diamond cuts require approval from an organization's admins.**

+    In order to cut a diamond, sufficient approval signatures must be provided from the organization's admins.

+    This is implemented in `src/diamond/facets/DiamondCutFacet.sol` in the function `diamondCut`.

+3. **Diamond cuts require approval the offchain Guardian service.**

+    In order to cut a diamond, the offchain Guardian service must also explicitly approve the action.
+This is part of Onchain Custody's **"multiple redundant layers of security"** model.

+    This is implemented in `src/diamond/facets/DiamondCutFacet.sol` in the function `diamondCut`.

 The implementation of the ERC-2535 Diamond Standard for Onchain Custody can be found in the directory `src/diamond`:
 ```
 src/